PedroGeoGISdev

 variable = str() # Equivalent to: variable = ''

-• Instances are objects built from the blueprint.
+• p1 and p2 are different instances of product built from the blueprint.

 class Product: